 Setup: We select a segment from a sequence, and delete it, thereby introducing a cut (illustrated in Figure 2).
 We evaluate the tracker's performance on the segment after the cut to evaluate the re-detection ability of the tracker.
-For each sequence from the TLP dataset, we cut a segment that minimizes the Generalized IoU (GIoU) [29] between the target bounding boxes before and after the cut.
-GIoU allows capturing the "distance" between bounding boxes in a generic way which implicitly takes into account various factors like center distance, scale, and aspect ratio.
+For each sequence from the TLP dataset, we cut a segment that maximizes the L2 norm of the center locations between the target bounding boxes before and after the cut.
 The duration of the cut is fixed to 300 frames.
 We empirically find that 300 frames allow the target to move far away from the tracker's search region without significantly varying the other aspects in the scene.
 Keeping a similar context around the target helps to keep the focus on the re-detection ability (the context can change dramatically in long sequences if the length of the omitted sequence is large).
 The proposed re-detection scheme is quite general and can be applied even on datasets that do not have target disappearances at all.